What Exactly Is Off-contact & How It Can Save Your Life

 I thought I’d read and researched all I needed to know.
-I was pretty sure I covered all the screen printing tutorials I could find on Google even before I opened my first can of paint.
+I was pretty sure I covered all the screen printing tutorials I could find on Google and T-shirt Forums even before I opened my first can of paint.

 Turns out I missed out on a tiny detail that completely ruined my first print.

-This one tiny thing is called “off-contact” or others have started calling it ‘lift-off’
+This one tiny thing is called “lift of” or better know as “off-contact“.

 So what exactly is ‘Off-contact’?